PepcyCh/cmu15462-notes/notes.md

 Strictly speaking, $f_r$ is a distribution, not a function

-In practice, no hope offinding reflected direction via random sampling.
+In practice, no hope of finding reflected direction via random sampling.
 Simply pick the reflected direction!

 ### Refraction